- Work Planning and Career Development Process

 An alliance of two people creates a space for dialogue that results in reflection, action and learning for both.
 (Rolfe-Flett, 2002)

-The Program is endorsed by the Vice-Chancellor and Senior Executive and is fully funded by the University and coordinated by Talent and Leadership Development.
+The Program is endorsed by the Vice-Chancellor and Senior Executive and is fully funded by the University and coordinated by Organisational Development.

-- Provide an opportunity to broaden, share knowledge and develop self-awareness;
+- To provide an opportunity to broaden, share knowledge and develop self-awareness;

-- Foster big picture thinking behond the team, campus and department;
+- Foster big picture thinking beyond the team, campus and department;

 - Cultivate professional staff networks that support a staff with a 'can do' attitude;